 We identify and address information security risks by employing a defense-in-depth methodology that provides multiple, redundant defensive measures in case a security control fails, or a vulnerability is exploited.
 We leverage internal resources, along with strategic external partnerships, to mitigate cybersecurity threats to the Company.
 We deploy both commercially available solutions and proprietary systems to manage threats to our information technology environment actively.
 We employ a robust information security and training program for our employees, including mandatory computer-based training, regular internal communications, and ongoing end-user testing to measure the effectiveness of our information security program.
 We are externally audited and certified by top information security standards, specifically for the Payment Card Industry Data Security Standard (PCI DSS), to ensure we comply with this rigorous standard and as part of our Sarbanes Oxley audit process.
-We regularly engage appropriate external resources regarding emerging threats to navigate the diverse cybersecurity landscape.
+We regularly engage appropriate external resources regarding emerging threats to navigate the diverse cybersecurity landscape and conduct third-party security reviews and testing of our network, processes and systems.
 We maintain cybersecurity insurance.